kreier/T300/README.md

 ### History

-- 2018-10-09 [T100](https://github.com/kreier/T100) first robot with Bluetooth remote control, 2 wheels, L293D motorshield. _2018-10-09_
-- [T110](https://github.com/kreier/T110) updated robot with Bluetooth 4.0 remote to be used by iOS devices. _2018-10-25_
-- [T80](https://github.com/kreier/T80) simplified version for Viet for the [Sciencefair 2018]() Design project.
-Has a L298N motor driver and HC-05 bluetooth module.
-Power supply was upgraded to LiIon because the 4 AA batteries provided not enough voltage for the bluetooth module once the motors where started. _2019-03-26_
-- [T200](https://github.com/kreier/T200) updated 2-wheel robot, controlled by an ESP32 over BLE and the software []() reverse engineered for our purpose
-- [asa](https://github.com/kreier/asa) robot from first ASA period 2019/2020, evolved to T300 in the second period.
-After 9 sessions 60% of the students successfully finished their remote controlled robot. _2019-11-04_
-- [T300](https://kreier.github.io/T300) this robot with 4 wheels, robot arm, ultrasonic distance sensor is the enhanced asa robot.

 - 2019-12-17 [T300](https://kreier.github.io/T300) this robot with 4 wheels, robot arm, ultrasonic distance sensor is the enhanced asa robot.
 Winner of the first AISVN robot competition [ROBOT 2019](https://sites.google.com/ais.edu.vn/robot2019).
 - 2019-11-04 [asa](https://github.com/kreier/asa) robot from first ASA period 2019/2020, evolved to T300 in the second period.
 After 9 sessions 60% of the students successfully finished their remote controlled robot.
 - 2019-04-08 [T200](https://github.com/kreier/T200) updated 2-wheel robot, controlled by an ESP32 over BLE and the software []() reverse engineered for our purpose.